/r/philosophy

 • Posts must not be behind any sort of paywall or registration wall.
 If the linked material requires signing up to view, even if the account is free, it is not allowed.
 Google Drive links and link shorteners are not allowed.

-• The following (not exhaustive) list of items require moderator pre-approval: meta-posts, posts to products, services or surveys, links to other areas of reddit, AMAs.
+• The following (not exhaustive) list of items require moderator pre-approval: meta-posts, posts to products, services or surveys, cross-posts to other areas of reddit, AMAs.
 Please contact the moderators for pre-approval.

 • Users may submit only one post per day.